 Hole 6 – par 5

-From tee there are fairway bunkers either side of the fairway, a straight tee shot will kick forward over the brow of the hill, leaving two options.
-Either a mid-iron layup down the left hand side to open up the green or have a go in two but a bunker 50 metres out from the green and two swales and run off areas will leave challenging shots if out of position.
+From the tee there are fairway bunkers on either side of the fairway, a straight tee shot will kick forward over the brow of the hill, leaving two options.
+Either a mid-iron layup down the left-hand side to open up the green or have a go in two but a bunker 50 metres out from the green and two swales and run-off areas will leave challenging shots if out of position.

 Hole 7 – par 4

 Dogleg left, club selection is important off this tee, tee shots must favour the left side and get as close to the end of the fairway as possible.
 There are two large greenside traps that need to be carried to reach a back pin position.

 Hole 8 – par 3